-Introduction Introduction to the Second Edition9 Piotr Zawilski The Łódź War Losses Assessment Committees - an undervalued source for research into the Great War in the Łódź region11 Tomasz Walkiewicz Polish military formations of the First World War in documents preserved at the State Archive in Łódź Kamila Pawełczyk-Dura The influence of World War I on the activity of the Russian military and naval clergy49 Ionela Zaharia Christian religious experiences within the Austro-Hungarian Army during the Great War65 Agata G. Handley Hauntings, Landscapes and Loss in Jane Urquhart's The Stone Carvers 77 Anna Caban Archive traces of the drama of war.
+Introduction Piotr Zawilski The Łódź War Losses Assessment Committees - an undervalued source for research into the Great War in the Łódź region9 Tomasz Walkiewicz Polish military formations of the First World War in documents preserved at the State Archive in Łódź Kamila Pawełczyk-Dura The influence of World War I on the activity of the Russian military and naval clergy47 Ionela Zaharia Christian religious experiences within the Austro-Hungarian Army during the Great War Agata G. Handley Strange Meetings: The war poetry of Tony Harrison and Wilfred Owen75 Anna Caban Archive traces of the drama of war.
 Sources for investigation into the daily life of the inhabitants of cities in the Opole District in the archival fonds of the State Archive in Opole Marek Szczepaniak and Grażyna Tyrchan World war from a local perspective.
-School chronicles from the border areas of the Province of Posen (Prowincja Poznańska) as a source of information Tomasz Matuszak The organization and the operations of the War Alert Women's League 135
+School chronicles from the border areas of the Province of Posen (Prowincja Poznańska) as a source of information Tomasz Matuszak The organization and the operations of the War Alert Women's League131 Sławomir Jan Maksymowicz East Prussia as the only province of the German Empire occupied during the Great War.
+Wartime histories of East Prussia